Federal trial of Arbery’s killers is the first to ask: Was this 2020 attack motivated by racial hate?

 “I’m looking back now, and it’s still very triggering,” said Bruce, who was in Miami this month for an event to commemorate Martin on what would have been his 27th birthday.
 He said the federal prosecution will underscore the issue of racism in a way the state murder trial did not: “At a time when Georgians and those in other Southern states are going through voter suppression and looking to the federal government for help, the same is true for racial bias.”

 At the Justice Department, the case represents a test of the Biden administration’s commitment to combating hate at a time of rising White nationalism.
-An agency analysis last summer found that U.S. attorneys declined to prosecute 82 percent of suspected hate crime cases from 2005 to 2019, winning federal convictions in an average of 19 cases per year during that period.
+An agency analysis last summer found that U.S. attorneys declined to prosecute 82 percent of suspected hate-crime cases from 2005 to 2019, winning federal convictions in an average of 19 cases per year during that period.

 In Minneapolis, three former police officers are on trial to face charges of violating the civil rights of George Floyd, two months after former police officer Derek Chauvin — convicted in state court of murdering Floyd — pleaded guilty to federal civil rights charges.
 But federal prosecutors did not explicitly allege a racial motivation in those cases.
-Minnesota officials said there was no evidence under state law to pursue a hate crime charge in the killing of Floyd, who, like Arbery, was an unarmed Black man.
+Minnesota officials said there was no evidence under state law to pursue a hate-crime charge in the killing of Floyd, who, like Arbery, was an unarmed Black man.

 What to know about the federal trial of three former Minneapolis officers charged in George Floyd's death